marta2amoros/HMT-Agrivoltaics/README.md

 If you change the input datasets, keep the expected file names and folder structure (or update the paths used in `base.ipynb`).

+## License

+This project is licensed under the terms specified in `License`